thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 ## Practice 11: Automate the Build

 To make things clear, right from the start, this is ***not* about having a centralised build server**.
 Though a centralised build server is helpful, it is not essential to attaining Continuous Integration.
 Unfortunately, it is common for teams to think that because they have a centralised build server, they practice Continuous Integration.
-The opposite is true.
+It might be they do.
+However, from what I have seen (which is still a quite limited dataset), often they do not.

 That said, it should be possible for every new team member to check the code out of Version Control, build the application and run all automated tests using a single command from the command-line, **the build script**.

 The [*Commit Build*](#commit-build) on the centralised build server will use that same build script.
+Conceivably, the commit build will perform some extra actions not included in the build script like uploading the build artefact to an artefact repository.

 The build script is treated the same way as the production code.
 It is versioned, tested and constantly refactored.
 The same design principles (e.g. [Simple Design](https://wiki.c2.com/?SimpleDesign), [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), abstractions, small files, small methods, ...) apply to the build script to keep it simple and easy to understand.